EliAndrewC/l7r/setting/l7r.md

 Rokugan samurai culture is more egalitarian with respect to gender than historical samurai culture, a deliberate choice to keep the game welcoming to female players - roleplaying constant intense sexism isn't fun for most male players either.
 The population of "useful" adults is therefore considered equal for both sexes.

 Of the 5,000 samurai in the domain, approximately 3,000 (~60%) are past their gempukku (and thus legally adults) and have not yet retired.
-Of these ~3,000 "useful" samurai:
+Of these ~3,000 "useful" samurai, about ~2,700 serve *within* the domain and ~300 serve in Imperial posts *outside* it (the Imperial Legions, cross-clan magistrate/yoriki tours, and central court roles at Otosan Uchi - paid by the Empire while they serve, but still counted as the domain's own people).
+The in-domain ~2,700 break down as:
-- ~1000 samurai live in the capital
+- ~800 samurai in the capital
-- ~250 samurai in each of the ~6 provincial cities
+- ~225 samurai in each of the ~6 provincial cities
-- ~15 samurai live in each of the 36 towns
+- ~15 samurai in each of the 36 towns

+These are samurai counted at their **home domain** even when posted elsewhere, so the ~300 abroad are part of the 5,000, not added on top - which is how the Empire-wide samurai share stays at exactly 2%.
+Whether a samurai's family travels with them depends on the posting: legionnaires and remote postings almost always leave their families resident at home; samurai posted to Otosan Uchi usually bring spouse and young children (though school-age children are often left with kin and elders retire at home); cross-clan magistrate tours are mixed.
+So a small number of *non-working* samurai (mostly young children, ~60-70 per domain) are also abroad at any time, while retirees almost always remain at home.

 Note that county towns are the lowest level at which samurai live.
 Village districts are farming communities populated by peasant farmers with no samurai living there.
 At most a samurai family might maintain a country estate close to some farmland, but the estate would never be considered to be part of the village/hamlet and most certainly would not be under the authority of any peasant village headsman.